OmnitrixSDC/XLR8-Products/README.md

 # XLR8-Products <img src="https://img.shields.io/badge/-XLR8-blue?style=for-the-badge" align="center"/>
-An accelerated Back-End API framework for product data, to enhance user experience for the Tetlier e-commerce shop.
+An accelerated Back-End RESTful API framework for product data, to enhance user experience for the Tetlier e-commerce shop.

 ## Accomplisments
 These were accomplished using 4 AWS instances; 3 t2.micros and 1 Debian. <br />